abhishek-kumar-code/Redfish_Public/Specification.md

 #### Schema variations

 There are cases when deviations from the published Redfish Schema are necessary.
 An example is BIOS where different servers may have minor variations in available configuration settings.
 A Redfish Service may reference a single schema that is a superset of the individual implementations.
-To support these variations, Redfish supports omitting parameters defined in the class schema in the current configuration object.
+In order to support these variations, Redfish supports omitting parameters defined in the class schema in the current configuration object.
 The following rules apply:

 * All Redfish Services must support attempts to set unsupported configuration elements in the Setting Data by marking them as exceptions in the Setting Data Apply status structure, but not failing the entire configuration operation.
 * The support of a specific property in a resource is signaled by the presence of that property in the Current Configuration object.
 If the element is missing from Current Configuration, the client may assume the element is not supported on that resource.
 * For ENUM configuration items that may have variation in allowable values, a special read-only capabilities element will be added to Current Configuration that specifies limits to the element.
-This an override for the schema only to be used when necessary.
+This is an override for the schema only to be used when necessary.

-A Redfish Service may split the schema resources into separate files such as Schema + String Registry, each with a separate URI and different `Content-Encoding`.
+A Redfish Service may split the schema resources into separate files such as Schema + String Registry, each with a separate URI and different Content-Encoding.

 * Resources may communicate omissions from the published schema via the Current Configuration object if applicable.